Nakba Day: The complex history of the Palestinian keffiyeh

 Authenticity and retail

-While many shops the world over sell black and white, or red and white checked scarves, and call them keffiyehs, it is worth noting that a vast number have nothing to do with Palestine, but rather have been made by the million in China and Vietnam.
-For those searching for an authentic scarf that helps ensure the survival of artisans and war-torn Palestinian families and businesses, it is worth doing some research and buying only from verified companies.
+While many shops the world over sell black and white, or red and white, checked scarves and call them keffiyehs, it is worth noting that a vast number have no direct links to Palestine, but rather have been made by the million in China and Vietnam.
+For those searching for an authentic scarf that helps ensure the survival of artisans and Palestinian families and businesses, it is worth doing some research and buying only from verified companies.

 In neighbouring Jordan lies Al Bulbul, run by a Palestinian family.
 The mill started out making keffiyehs in Jericho in the 1950s, but had to relocate to Amman in the 1960s.
 Like Hirbawi, it has been inundated with orders, with many websites that stock its wares noting the scarves are sold out.